 You can chain together multiple jump hosts to access restricted segments.

 Incident responders can chain together disposable hosts to access sites to hide where they are operating from.

 After your investigation, jump hosts can be destroyed.

 This capability helps you continue to use segmentation to secure at the network level, and ensures that attackers on remote systems will have a very difficult time determining your operating network if you wish to remain hidden.

-No. Sandfly does not tie into your kernel or core system libraries.
+No. Sandfly does not tie into kernel or core system libraries.
 You can update your systems as often as you'd like and it won't bother Sandfly.
 Further, Sandfly won't bother your updates, system stability, or certifications by modifying the remote hosts.

 Absolutely.
 Sandfly works extremely well on limited bandwidth situations and we have customers deploying our product into remote locations without issue on cell phone networks, etc.